Swiss VAT: the essentials

 End of VAT liability

-If the taxpayer's turnover no longer reaches the decisive amount of CHF 100,000 and there is reason to assume that the decisive turnover will not be reached in the next tax period either, the taxpayer must report this.
-This can be done at the earliest by the end of the tax period in which the decisive amount is likely to be reached.
-The waiver will take effect from the next tax period.
-If he does not do so, he is deemed to have voluntarily opted to remain a taxable person.
+This can be done at the earliest by the end of the tax period in which the qualifying amount is likely to be reached.
+The waiver will take effect from the following tax period.
+If he fails to do so, he is deemed to have opted to remain subject to the tax on a voluntary basis.

-It is necessary to be aware that in case of termination of the VAT liability, a retroactive calculation for all the purchases/investments on which the VAT has been recovered will have to be made.
-This is due to the fact that these objects will go from being used for business purposes to being used for private purposes, so a correction of the deduction of the Advance Tax (CORDIP) will have to be made.
+It is important to note that, in the event of termination of VAT liability, a retroactive calculation for all purchases/investments on which VAT has been reclaimed.
+This is due to the fact that these objects will change from being used for business purposes to being used for private purposes, and a correction will therefore have to be made to the input tax deduction (CORDIP).

 The VAT rates in Switzerland are as follows :